Additivemenu/spoonlee1/JR_Lesson/Java_BackEnd/2 RESTfulAPI/myRESTfulAPI.md

 # 2. RESTful API 10min-

-REST stands for *REpresentational State Transfer*. **REST is a web standards based architecture and uses HTTp Protocol for data communication.** It revolves around resources where every component is a resource and a resource is accessed by a common interface using HTTP standard methods.
+REST stands for *Representational State Transfer*. **REST is a web standards based architecture and uses HTTP Protocol for data communication.** It revolves around resources where every component is a resource and a resource is accessed by a common interface using HTTP standard methods.

 In REST architecture, a REST Server simply provides access to resources and the REST client accesses and presents the reousrces.